sajayantony/image-spec/artifact.md

   This OPTIONAL property MUST use the [annotation rules](annotations.md#rules).

   The following annotations MAY be used:

-  - `org.opencontainers.artifact.type`: type of artifact (see list of supported artifact types)
   - `org.opencontainers.artifact.description`: human readable description for the artifact
   - `org.opencontainers.artifact.created`: creation time of the artifact

   Additionally, the following annotations SHOULD be used when deploying multi-arch container images:

   - `org.opencontainers.platform.architecture`: CPU architecture for binaries
   - `org.opencontainers.platform.os`: operating system for binaries
   - `org.opencontainers.platform.os.version`: operating system version for binaries